MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 Mechanisms for “cryptographic activation” can, for example, be serial number-based license keys or authentication instruments such as digitally signed certificates.

-*Cryptography.* (Cat 5P2) - The discipline that embodies principles, means and methods for the transformation of data in order to hide its information content, prevent its undetected modification or prevent its unauthorized use.
-“Cryptography” is limited to the transformation of information using one or more `secret parameters' (*e.g.,* crypto variables) and/or associated key management.
+*Cryptography* (Cat 5P2) - The discipline that embodies principles, means and methods for the transformation of data in order to hide its information content, prevent its undetected modification or prevent its unauthorized use.
+“Cryptography” is limited to the transformation of information using one or more 'secret parameters' (*e.g.,* crypto variables) and/or associated key management.

-Note:
+Notes:

-“Cryptography” does not include `fixed' data compression or coding techniques.
+*1. “Cryptography” does not include 'fixed' data compression or coding techniques.*

+*2. “Cryptography” includes decryption.*

 Technical Notes:

-1. 'Secret parameter': a constant or key kept from the knowledge of others or shared only within a group.
+*1. 'Secret parameter': A constant or key kept from the knowledge of others or shared only within a group.*

-2. 'Fixed': the coding or compression algorithm cannot accept externally supplied parameters (*e.g.,* cryptographic or key variables) and cannot be modified by the user.
+*2. 'Fixed': The coding or compression algorithm cannot accept externally supplied parameters (e.g., cryptographic or key variables) and cannot be modified by the user.*

 *Customs officer.* The Customs officers in the U.S. Customs Service and postmasters unless the context indicates otherwise.